germanespejo/germanespejo/README.md

 👋 Howdy!
 I'm Germán Espejo-Saavedra, a newbie full-stack developer learning both front and back-end website development; more suited to the last one.
+Currently I code using Javascript, HTML:5, CSS and learning to use React.
+I will learn other programming languages in the near future aswell!
 Feel free to navigate the repositories and reach me if you need anything else.
 Thank you!

 - 📫 My email: gespedra@gmail.com

 <!---